alexa/alexa-auto-sdk/modules/alexa/README.md

 ...
 ```

-To implement a custom handler for Equalizer Controller extend the `EqualizerController` class:
+To implement a custom handler for Equalizer Controller, extend the `EqualizerController` class:

 ```
 #include <AACE/Alexa/EqualizerController.h>